federicomarini/GeneTonic/README.md

 the project website <https://federicomarini.github.io/GeneTonic>, created with `pkgdown`.

+## Sneak peek?

+Please visit <http://shiny.imbei.uni-mainz.de:3838/GeneTonic/> to see a small demo instance running, on the `macrophage` dataset.

 ## Development

 If you encounter a bug, have usage questions, or want to share ideas and